OpenDreamKit/OpenDreamKit.github.io/meetings/2018-02-01-SteeringCommitteeMeeting/ProgressReports/StAndrews.md

 ## Finance and administration

-- Participaing in the OpenDreamKit midterm review (April 2017, Brussels)
+- Participated in the OpenDreamKit midterm review (April 2017, Brussels)

 ---
 ## Hiring